Why a Healthy Ego Is A Good Thing [7 Benefits]

 • Ego is like the plant: A healthy plant can thrive in good soil, while a sickly plant might struggle even in good conditions.

 Essentially, your mindset can influence your ego and vice versa.
 A growth mindset can cultivate a healthy ego based on self-improvement and realistic self-assessment.
-Conversely, an inflated ego can lead to a fixed mindset, hindering your ability to learn and grow.
+Conversely, an inflated self-image can lead to a fixed mindset, hindering your ability to learn and grow.

 Here are some actions you can take: